 To spark a conversation about the many ways of finding support when living with HIV, we reached out on the H-I-V.net Facebook page, asking, “When you were newly diagnosed, who did you receive the most support from?”

 More than 100 of you responded.
 Here is what you shared.

-“My parents.
+"My parents.
 I was extremely fortunate in that regard.
 They took me in without condition and with zero stigma.
-They relied on information from the Centers for Disease Control.
-This was in June 1995.”
+They relied on information from the Centers for Disease Control [and Prevention].
+This was in June 1995."

 "I did tell one person only to find out years later that that person was also positive.
 We are some of the luckiest people.
 We have an unbreakable, unseen bound.
 Always look on the bright side of the street!"

-Several of you shared that your case manager has done much more for you than help coordinate doctor visits.
+Several of you shared that your case manager has done much more for you than help coordinates doctor visits.
 Case managers can often be a port in the storm, offering a safe, nonjudgmental space for you to open up and feel accepted.
-As with any diagnosis, having emotional healing can be just as crucial to wellbeing as physical care.
+As with any diagnosis, having emotional healing can be just as crucial to well-being as physical care.